More than 20 million passengers have taken trains home for the Spring Festival -- the traditional Chinese Lunar New Year -- since last Monday.

 The State Development Planning Commission held a public hearing to determine the price hike last Month.

-The ministry predicts the number of passengers travelling by train during the 40 peak period will be 130 million, around two per cent of increase over the last year.
+The ministry predicts the number of passengers travelling by train during the 40-day peak period will be 130 million, around 2 per cent increase over last year.